blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 ### Extending rod
 This quarterstaff may extend to up to 15ft long, extending the normal attack range by 10ft.

+### Long Range Flail
+Has range of 15ft, deals 2d6 piercing damage.
+Can exhaust a stamina die to attack from up to 60ft.
+Can reliably be used as a grappling hook when extending.

 ### Magic boomerang
 This +1 thrown weapon deals a base damage of 1d4 bludgeoning damage and has finess.
 It can be thrown up to 60 feet, and always returns to the thrower's